dmitryburov/go-coinbase-socket/README.md

 ## Task

-1. Подключиться по WebSocket, к бирже криптовалют CoinBase;
+1. Connect to the Coinbase cryptocurrency exchange via WebSocket
-2. Подписаться на цены по трем инструментам: ETH-BTC, BTC-USD, BTC-EUR (данные будут приходить в WebSocket по мере их появления на бирже);
+2. Subscribe to prices for three instruments: ETH-BTC, BTC-USD, BTC-EUR (data will come in through the WebSocket as they appear on the exchange)
-3. Создать таблицу "ticks" в MySql со следующими полями:
+3. Create a "ticks" table in MySql with the following fields:
-   - timestamp (int64) - время цены
+   - timestamp (int64) - price time
-   - symbol (string) - название инструментам
+   - symbol (string) - instrument name
-   - bid (float64) - цена продажи
+   - bid (float64) - selling price
-   - ask (float64) - цена покупки;
+   - ask (float64) - buying price
-4. Подключиться к MySql и записывать в таблицу "ticks" данные полученные по WebSocket;
+4. Connect to MySql and write data received through WebSocket to the `ticks` table
-5. Записывать данные из трех инструментов (ETH-BTC, BTC-USD, BTC-EUR) в базу данных необходимо в 3 потока (каждому инструменту свой поток записи);
+5. Write data from the three instruments (ETH-BTC, BTC-USD, BTC-EUR) to the database in three threads (each instrument has its own write thread)
-6. Репозиторий с проектом выложить на github;
+6. Publish the project repository on Github
-7. Используйте хорошие практики разработки, для возможности дальнейшего расширения функционала приложения.
+7. Use good development practices to enable further application functionality expansion

 ## How to use